Visiting Iran in January

 2. Iran tour recommendation in January

 January in Iran is a month for cultural, historical and adventure tours.
-Recommended places to visit are but not limited to: Tehran-Tochal, Dizin, Shemshak, Darbandsar Isfahan, Shiraz, Lut desert (Shahdad) Darbandsar.
+Recommended places to visit are but not limited to: Tehran-Tochal, Dizin, Shemshak, Darbandsar, Isfahan, Shiraz, Lut desert (Shahdad) Darbandsar.
 Southern provinces such as Ahvaz, Qeshm and Kish Island.

 Tehran, Isfahan and Shiraz with their milder weather can be better destinations for the ones who don’t enjoy snowy and freezing winter.
 You can choose a cultural tour and enjoy the historical monuments from different eras and spend your nights in warm cafes and restaurants, meeting Iranian people of course mind the social distancing and other health protocol such as wearing a mask.
+Though nowadays may not be necessary but it is highly recommended to protect yourself at all times.

 3. Iran must do and see in January

-If you are in Iran on the last days of January, don’t miss the Zoroastrian mid-winter feast called “Jashn-e-Sadeh”, held in Kerman and Yazd, where most of Zoroaster people live.
+If you are in Iran on the last days of January, don’t miss the Zoroastrian mid-winter feast called “Jashn-e-Sadeh”, (Fire Festival) held in Kerman and Yazd, where most of Zoroaster people live.
 Zoroaster people make a very large bonfire, as the symbol of defeating “Ahriman” (Satan), because fire and its light have assumed holy in ancient Iran’s philosophy before Islam.
 They gather around the bonfire, say prayers in ancient Persian language and wish their soul to remain pure and innocent.
 Warming the earth’s heart in the middle of winter to prepare it for the upcoming spring is another symbolic reason for making this giant fire.

 4. Highlights: Skiing and desert adventure